Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 - Implementations of the visualizer classes override the function `CreateGUI()` in order to populate the UI window.
 By default, this function will simply display the raw message converted to a string.
 The MultiDrawingVisualizer acts a bit differently, managing multiple messages over time.

-    Begin by adding an empty override for the `CreateGUI` function to your visualizer script.
+    Begin by adding an empty override for MultiDrawingVisualizer's `CreateGUI` function to your visualizer script.

     ```csharp
     public override Action CreateGUI(IEnumerable<Tuple<PoseStampedMsg, MessageMetadata>> messages)